dannylongeuay/dannylongeuay/README.md

 </p>

 <h3 align="left">Quote of the Day: <span style="color:grey;">(theysaidso.com)</span> </h3>
-<q>Once a man has made a commitment to a way of life, he puts the greatest strength in the world behind him.
-It's something we call heart power.
-Once a man has made his commitment, nothing will stop him short of success.</q>
+<q>Ignition (n): The motivational process that occurs when your identity becomes linked to a long-term vision of your future.
+Triggers significant amounts of unconscious energy; usually marked by the realization: That is who I want to be.</q>
 <hr/>
-<p>Last updated at 2022-02-06 00:37:28 UTC</p>
+<p>Last updated at 2022-02-07 00:31:44 UTC</p>